liadraz/leet_code_questions/README.md

 # leet_code_questions
-A stock of questions and their solutions.
-Implemented on a various languages.
+A stock of interview questions and solutions.
+Implemented in various languages.